 “We want to make sure this is a real hands-on experience for children where they’re working with real tools and real objects, making real things,” said Fitzgerald.
 “But we also want to make sure we’re giving kids the opportunity to delve into the technology they’re interested in.
 Even though we’re calling this a makerspace, it’s going to have plenty of traditional learning experiences integrated into it.”

-In addition to drop-in exploration, The Magic House @ MADE will offer STEAM-related camps beginning in mid- to late-June and programming space for field trips, afterschool workshops, and birthday parties.
+In addition to drop-in exploration, The Magic House @ MADE will offer STEAM-related camps beginning June 10 and programming space for field trips, afterschool workshops, and birthday parties.

 Admission to the space will be $5 per person, but The Magic House is working with area organizations and schools to ensure any child with financial constraints can access the facility at no cost to their families.

 To stay on top of the latest developments at The Magic House @ MADE, be sure to visit The Magic House website.

 Metro East mom Nicole Plegge is the lifestyle and pop culture blogger for STL Parent.
 Besides working as a freelance writer & public relations specialist, and raising two daughters and a husband, Nicole's greatest achievements are finding her misplaced car keys each day and managing to leave the house in a stain-free shirt.
 Her biggest regret is never being accepted to the Eastland School for Girls.
 Follow Nicole on Twitter @STLWriterinIL